yahya-tamur/advent/README.md

 ---------
 This repository contains solutions to problems on adventofcode.com.

-Right now, it contains all of the solutions for 2019, 2020, 2021, 2022, and 2023.
+Right now, it contains all of the solutions for 2018, 2019, 2020, 2021, 2022,
+and 2023.

 Each user on the website gets a different input for each problem, and a 'solution' consists of finding an solution for that input and submitting to the website.

-This repository contains some code to help organize the inputs:
+This repository contains some code to help organize the inputs.
+To set up:

-Both python and rust folders contain code for downloading the inputs from the website to access them locally from the code.
-You can run `python setup-downloads.py` to set this up.
-It will create an 'inputs' folder for the inputs to get downloaded into and a 'session.txt' file to put the user session cookie from the website into.
+1) Run `python setup-downloads.py` to create a folder that the inputs will get put into, and a file that will contain the browser session cookie to get the inputs from the website if they're not downloaded.

-The `extension` folder contains an unpacked chrome extension.
-With this installed, you can click a button to copy a command that populates the nearest session.txt file with the session cookie of the website.

-You can then go to `python/common` and run the `problem.py` script to make sure it works correctly.

-The `rust` and `python` folders contain solutions in rust and python respectively.

-The `common` module from both folders have a function called `get_problem`.
-This will download the input to the problem to `/inputs/a<year>/<day>.txt` if it's not already there, and return the contents of that file.
+2) Download the chrome extension in the `extension` folder, make sure you're logged in to `adventofcode.com`, and click the button to copy a command to populate the `session.txt` file.
+Paste the command in a terminal in this directory.

+3) Try running some of the solutions to make sure they work.

+To access the inputs from the code, both `rust` and `python` folders contain modules with functions called `get-problem` or `get-problem-lines`.
+This will try to access the input from the folder, and download it if it's not there.

 All the solutions, in both rust and python, should print something like

 ```
 part 1: <solution to part 1>
 part 2: <solution to part 2>
 ```

-The python folder also contains a `post.py` script which will find the problem file with the most recent changes, change the code to post the solution to the latest part to the website instead of just printing it, and run the changed code.

 I did 2022 first, then 2021 and 2023 together, then 2020.
 I switched to python a little bit after I started 2021, though I did some problems in rust if I